The Blab-o-sphere and the First Amendment

 I’ve said it before and I’ll say it again, if old conservative thinker William F. Buckley were still around he’d be chasing the purveyors of the Blab-o-sphere with a copy of the Constitution and a pitchfork.
 He of the rolling eyes and upper crust wit may have been a conservative but he still had reason in his spine and bones.
 The purveyors of the Blab-o-sphere are like jellyfish and thus have no capacity for reason.

 The other day I was visiting with an older friend and in the background at his home was the glowing Blab-o-sphere of Fox News.
-I honestly didn’t know too many folks over time that could’ve herded his thoughts too far in any direction but there he was paying attention to the blab, blab, blab of one commentator after another indicting the Robert Mueller investigation for being “politically tainted.”
+I honestly didn’t know too many folks over time that could’ve herded his thoughts too far in any direction but there he was paying attention to the blab, blab, blab of one commentator saying Bernie was a communist and the democrats were liars and Rumpt was ordained by God to do his work.

 When I asked him if he was caught up in the Blab-o-sphere he told me the TV was on while he was waiting for a hockey game to start.
 I mentioned that Fox News was always on when I stopped by, unless there was a hockey game.

-My simple point is that the right wing Blab-o-sphere has found a pretty effective way of herding thoughts in the wrong direction, especially the thoughts of those who are getting older and find the TV more of a companion than their wives.
+My simple point is that the right wing Blab-o-sphere has found a pretty effective way of herding thoughts in the wrong direction, especially the thoughts of those who are getting older and find the TV or Rush Limbaugh more of a companion than their wives.

 A second simple point was alluded to earlier in the comment about bending the rules of the first Amendment.
 A lie is a lie is a lie.
 Is a deliberate obfuscation of the facts, in other words, a lie, free speech?
 Does the First Amendment allow purposeful lying in the public realm?
 Go get your copy of the Constitution (mine compliments of the American Civil Liberties Union).
 See what the First Amendment says.